USEFUL INFORMATION: Short introduction to bash

 2.1 Connecting to your Virtual Machine (VM)

 To start, you need a linux environment where you can train yourself.
-For that, go back to the IFB website (There is a link on the top of this page) and go to the deployment frame in the “myVM” and connect you to the VM you started at the beginning of the session.
+For that, go back to the IFB website (https://biosphere.france-bioinformatique.fr/cloud/) and go to the deployment frame in the “myVM” and connect you to the VM you started at the beginning of the session.

 To connect to an instance you need 3 pieces of information: a login, a password and the IP address of your VM: